 Over the last decade, the Creative Media Industries have grown at twice the rate of the economy as a whole and these industries are playing an incredibly important role in the economic, social and cultural life of Wales.
-The Welsh Government has identified Creative and Digital Media as one of it's nine priority sectors as part of the Economic Renewal Programme. http://wales.gov.uk/topics/businessandeconomy/publications/economicrenewal/?lan g=en
+The Welsh Government has identified Creative and Digital Media as one of it's nine priority sectors as part of the Economic Renewal Programme.

 Around 20,300 people work in the creative media footprint in Wales, approximately 4% of the UK total.
 The largest sectors in Wales in terms of workforce are interactive media (approximately 3,850 people), television (3,500 people), publishing (3,300 people) and advertising (2,800 people).
 A further 3,500 people are employed in creative media specific occupations in other industries.
 There are an estimated 1,300 creative media companies in Wales and small to medium sized businesses dominate this figure.
 Creative Media Industries in Wales are characterised by a highly qualified workforce, with 61% of the workforce in possession of a degree level qualification, a greater proportion than that in the UK as a whole.
 However, a recent survey reveals that half of employers state they do not value formal qualifications.
 This might be attributable to a perception among employers that qualifications do not necessarily make new recruits to the sector 'job ready'.

 Three in ten (29%) creative media employers in Wales attributed current skills gaps to an inability of the workforce to keep up with change.
-The future is digital and the use of internet and other digital technologies is changing the way media content is created, packaged, distributed, and consumed by audiences.
-For example, the Wii isn't just a gaming console, it is also a web browser and social networking tool; mobile phones aren't just used for conversations, but are now digital cameras, voice recorders and mp3 players.
+The future is digital and the use of the internet and other digital technologies is changing the way media content is created, packaged, distributed, and consumed by audiences.
+The revised Apprenticeship in Creative and Digital Media (Level 3) reflects these changes, and also increases the options open to those who would like to work on the craft side of productions.
 The creative media workforce needs to be equipped to keep up with change and competition, as well as improve productivity and contribution to the Welsh economy.